jeff-makes/trih-vault/README.md

 Next.js + TypeScript application and deterministic data pipeline that power the public “The Rest Is History” explorer.
 The repo contains the end-to-end ingestion/enrichment tooling **and** the static UI that renders the published JSON artefacts.
 New contributors should skim `codex-notes.md`, `docs/SYSTEM_OVERVIEW.md`, and the PRDs in `docs/` before diving into code.

+LLM enrichment now emits curated `keyTopics` (registry lives in `data/rules/topics.json`) so the UI can surface reusable topic chips for discovery.

 ## What’s in the box

 ### Deterministic data pipeline